 No?
 It might be time to re-focus by starting this process from Step 2 again.

 Once you’ve outlined what you would like to achieve in the next week, put each task into your calendar.
 That way, every day will be driven by purpose.

 Through following these steps and repeating them when necessary, not only will you feel a hell of a lot more organised, but your tasks each week will be aligned with your larger goals.
 Everything you do within your business will take you one step closer towards your ideal workday.

 Now that’s a recipe for business success and happiness in your hustle!

-Goal setting is a meaty topic that we’ve got plenty to say about, so stay tuned for our next blog post which will be all about reviewing your goals and how to know if you’ve set the right ones for you.
+Goal setting is a meaty topic that I’ve got plenty to say about, so stay tuned for our next blog post which will be all about reviewing your goals and how to know if you’ve set the right ones for you.